Welcome!

 Tuesdays | 7:00 am I Church Parlor

-Through November 25, we will be studying "Every Thought Captive" authored by Pastor Kyle Idleman.
+Through December 23, our study will be "Who Needs Christmas" by Pastor Andy Stanley.
 All men are welcome on Tuesday mornings at 7:00 am in the WHPC Parlor.
 For more information contact Mike Ussery .

 Sundays | 9:45 am | Room 202